ndhien945/Crypto/gcd/README.md

-Some basic version about gcd
+Some basic version about gcd, using long long